ryuukk/terminal-overlay/README.md

 # COMPATIBILITY
 - Linux (x11): Yes
 - Linux (wayland): no clue, i need to find alternatives for the dependencies
+- macOS: me no have this
+- windows: me no use this

 # DEPENDENCIES